tripathipriyanshu20/Mountain_View_Hotel-Server/README.md

 # Mountain_View_Hotel-Server

-Creating a Hotel Bookng Platform using Microservices, React js, Docker Containers and Kubernetes This is the Backend of this Project(Server side).
+Creating a Hotel Bookng Platform using Microservices, React js, Docker Containers and Kubernetes.

+This is the Backend of this Project(Server side).